yixinL7/BRIO/README.md

 python main.py --cuda --gpuid [single gpu] --config [name of the config (cnndm/xsum)] -e --model_pt [model path] -g [evaluate the model as a generator] -r [evaluate the model as a scorer/reranker]
 ```
 model path should be a subdirectory in the `./cache` directory, e.g. `cnndm/model.pt` (it shouldn't contain the prefix `./cache/`).
+The output will be saved in a subfolder of `./result` having the same name of the checkpoint folder.

 #### Example: evaluating the model as a generator on CNNDM
 ```console